practicalli/spacemacs/docs/introduction/contributing.md

-## Contributing
+# Contributing to Practicalli

-How to contribute to Practicalli Spacemacs and the Spacemacs project itself.
+Practicalli books are written in markdown and use MkDocs to generate the published website via a GitHub workflow.
+MkDocs can also run a local server using the `make docs` target from the `Makefile`

 [Issues](https://github.com/practicalli/spacemacs-content/issues){target=_blank .md-button}
 [Pull requests](https://github.com/practicalli/spacemacs-content/pulls){target=_blank .md-button}